Bamzhy/learning_records/README.md

-### This is a folder for learning records
+- In the next a couple of years, I would like to enrich myself by learning foundamental CS courses.

-- In the next a couple of years, I will write things in CS-related fields in English.
+- I decided to start from 6.0001
-- Such as Container, Container Management, CI/CD, Linux, Data mining and so on.
+- Just do it!